 If your mom had a habit of making checklists and putting adorable checks at the end of each item, you’re one of the lucky few who already know how checklists work.
 For those of you who didn’t have a “checklist mom” I’ll start you off with the coveted landing page checklist.

 Why am I calling it a coveted list?
-Because while there may be thousands of results out there for how to make a landing page, you won’t really find one on what to do before you make a landing page.
+Because while there may be thousands of results out there for how to create a landing page, you won’t really find one on what to do before you make a landing page.

 Well, you didn’t until now.